ChimeraOS/gamescope-session/README.md

 # Override the entire Gamescope command line
 # This will not use screen and render sizes above
 GAMESCOPECMD="gamescope -e -f"

+# Overwrites only the basic call to composer (useful if composer is on a different path).
+# In this case, the remaining arguments are also set automatically.
+GAMESCOPECMD_BASE="/usr/bin/gamescope"
 ```

 # Creating a custom session